Lake Huron

 Michigan.

-Today, Windiate is probably the most
+Today, Windiate is one of the most

 with the crosstree still there.
 Few feet below crosstrees, is an item that makes this